guzzle/RingPHP/docs/spec.rst

     delay
         (int) The number of milliseconds to delay before sending the request.
         This is often used for delaying before retrying a request.
-Adapters SHOULD implement this if possible, but it is not a strict requirement.
+Handlers SHOULD implement this if possible, but it is not a strict requirement.

     progress